vorburger/LearningMachineLearning/docs/prez/sli.dev/slides.md

 <!--
 We literally just make a computer program try out values for a and b, to try to make the model have "good accuracy" - in this case, that just means "making the red line as close to those green points as it can be".

-A large language model really is (kind of) similar to this - except that instead of have 2 parameters, for a and b, it has more - many more...
+E.g. a large language model really is (kind of) similar to this - except that instead of have 2 parameters, for a and b, it has more - many more...

 Copyright © 2020-2021 Gajanan Bhat.
 All rights reserved.